Lawrence Street (York)

-Lawrence Street is a road in York, in England, immediately south-east of the city centre.
+Lawrence Street is a road in York, England, immediately south-east of the city centre.

 History

-A Bronze Age cremation urn has been found in excavations by Lawrence Street, the only prehistoric remains found in central York.
+A Bronze Age cremation urn has been found in excavations by Lawrence Street, the only prehistoric remains discovered in central York.
 The street was originally constructed as a Roman road, but there is no evidence of Roman occupation in the area, only pottery shards and possible signs of a clay quarry, the area otherwise being used as farmland.

 There was some Anglo-Saxon building along the street, extending out from Walmgate.
-The Normans built an earthwork across the line of the street, and in the 12th century Walmgate Bar was constructed in it.
-In the 14th-century, the York city walls were extended over the earthwork, with Lawrence Street remaining entirely outside.
+The Normans built an earthwork across the line of the street, and in the 12th century Walmgate Bar was constructed on it.
+In the 14th century the York city walls were extended over the earthwork, with Lawrence Street remaining entirely outside.
 St Edward the Martyr Church was built immediately outside Walmgate Bar, and St Lawrence's Church also existed by the 12th century.
 In 1142, St Nicholas's Hospital was built on the street, with its chapel used as a further parish church.

-The street was heavily damaged during the Siege of York; Royalist defenders burned down the timber buildings to create a clear area outside the city walls, while Parliamentarians set up a battery in St Lawrence's churchyard.
+The street was heavily damaged during the Siege of York: Royalist defenders burned down the timber buildings to create a clear area outside the city walls, while Parliamentarians set up a battery in St Lawrence's churchyard.
 In 1798, John Dodsworth opened a school on the street, operating until 1888.
 In 1822, York Quarterly Meeting School was opened on the street, moving in 1846 to become Bootham School.
 In 1881, St Lawrence was demolished, other than its tower, and replaced by a new church.

-During the 19th-century, the area surrounding the street was built up and became largely industrial, with a large timber yard and brickworks.
-Today, the road is the westernmost stretch of the A1079, from York to Hull.
+During the 19th century, the area surrounding the street was built up and became largely industrial, with a large timber yard and brickworks.
+Today the road is the westernmost stretch of the A1079, from York to Hull.
 The City of York Council describes the road as "a traffic dominated street of eroded historic character and poor quality modern development".